-Stores information about a remote database in the Database Connection Services (DCS) directory.
-Such databases are accessed through an Application Requester (AR), such as Distributed Database Connection Services (DDCS).
+Stores information about remote databases in the Database Connection Services (DCS) directory.
+These databases are accessed through an Application Requester (AR), such as DB2 Connect.
 Having a DCS directory entry with a database name matching a database name in the system database directory invokes the specified AR to forward SQL requests to the remote server where the database resides.
-For more information about DDCS and DCS directory entries, see the DB2 Connect User's Guide.
+For more information about DB2 Connect and DCS directory entries, see the DB2 Connect User's Guide.